The Approach

 What This Is Not

 I am not a licensed therapist.
 This work does not diagnose, treat, or cure mental illness.
-If you need clinical intervention, you should work with a qualified mental health professional.
+If you need clinical intervention, please work with a qualified mental health professional.

 If you have a medical condition requiring medication or other treatment, continue working with your healthcare providers.
-This approach can complement clinical care, but does not replace it.
+This approach can complement clinical care — it does not replace it.

 What this is: Torah-based educational guidance for people seeking meaning, structure, and spiritual alignment in the midst of emotional struggle.